Colombo Kaps

 Colombo Kaps, formerly known as Colombo Stars, Colombo Kings and Colombo Strikers, is a franchise Twenty20 cricket team based in Colombo, Sri Lanka, that competes in the Lanka Premier League.
-Thisara Perera is the captain of this franchise while Carl Crowe is the head coach.
+Kusal Mendis is the captain of this franchise while Chamara Kapugedara is the head coach.

 Franchise history

 2020 season

 In the inaugural season, Murfad Mustafa was the owner of the franchise.
 The team was supposed to be coached by former Australian cricketer Dav Whatmore.
 However he pulled out ahead of the 2020 Lanka Premier League for personal reasons and was replaced by former English cricketer Kabir Ali.
 Kabir Ali was again replaced by Herschelle Gibbs after he tested positive for COVID-19.
 Angelo Mathews was announced as the icon player and Andre Russell was named as the marquee foreign player.

 2021 season

 In June 2021, Sri Lanka Cricket (SLC) terminated the franchise ahead of the 2021 Lanka Premier League, due to financial issues.
 In November 2021, the team changed its name to Colombo Stars after Softlogic Holdings PLC took over the ownership of the franchise.